Reggie Northrup

-Reggie Northrup (born October 17, 1993) is an MMA fighter and American football linebacker..
+Reggie Northrup (born October 17, 1993) is an American MMA fighter and former football linebacker.
 He played college football at Florida State.

 Professional football career

 Washington Redskins

 On May 9, 2016, Northrup was signed to the Washington Redskins as an undrafted free agent.
 On May 16, he was waived.

 Workout with Detroit Lions

 On October 9, 2016, Northrup worked out with the Detroit Lions along with Brandon Chubb.

 Los Angeles Rams

 On December 19, 2016, Northrup was signed to the Los Angeles Rams's practice squad.
 On January 3, 2017, he was signed to a futures deal.
 He was waived on June 20, 2017.

 Montreal Alouettes

 On September 20, 2017, Northrup was signed with the Montreal Alouettes of the Canadian Football League (CFL).
 In week 15, Northrup made his professional debut and compiled six defensive tackles.
 He played again in week 18 and made two tackles.
 In week 19, Northrup had 4 defensive tackles.
 In his final game in the CFL, week 20, Northrup made 10 defensive tackles and 1 special teams tackle.